 Life science as an industry is becoming increasingly global due to trends such as medical tourism and the fact that international medical research can be performed anywhere in the world.

+Health facilities all around Europe are using specialized translation partners to localize their websites.
 Many companies are moving their medical device manufacturing to the Asia-Pacific region and to China due to the financial pressure found in the highly competitive market.

 This development has led to new concepts such as “personalized medicine”, which aims to prevent the individual from getting ill in the first place, and specifies how he or she should be treated from a personalized perspective should illness nevertheless occur.